2-generated axial algebras of Monster type: Semisimple endomorphisms of -modules

-We begin with some basic results about endomorphisms of $R$-modules, which are well known for vector spaces.
-The main difference is that, when considering $R$-modules instead of vector spaces, it is no longer true in general that eigenvectors relative to different eigenvalues are linearly independent.
+Let $R$ be a commutative associative ring with identity.
+In this section we extend to $R$-modules some well known results about endomorphisms of vector spaces.
+The main difference is that, when considering $R$-modules instead of vector spaces, it is no longer true, in general, that eigenvectors relative to different eigenvalues are linearly independent.

 Let $V$ be an $R$-module.
 For $\xi\in End(V)$, $\lambda \in R$, and $\Gamma \subseteq R$, define